Dr Helmut Gaus, WinSol, previously Boehringer Ingelheim

 This one-day training is directed at everybody involved in the 100% inspection of sterile injectables.
 As the fundamentals are explained in a very comprehensive way, the course is very popular with beginners and medium experienced staff.

-For our Live Online Trainings and Webinars, we use Cisco WebEx, one of the leading suppliers of online meetings.
-At http://www.webex.com/test-meeting.html you can check if your system meets the necessary requirements for the participation at a WebEx meeting and at the same time install the necessary plug-in.
-Please just enter your name and email address for the test.
-If the installation is not possible because of your rights for the computer system, please contact your IT department.
-WebEx is a standard nowadays and the necessary installation is fast and easy.
+you will find all the Information you need to participate in our events and you can check if your system meets the necessary requirements to participate.
+If the installation of browser extensions is not possible due to your rights in the IT system, please contact your IT department.
+Webex is a standard nowadays and the necessary installation is fast and easy.

 - Requirements of the different Pharmacopeia

 - Defect categorisation